HMS Ferret (1806): Service

 She was commissioned in March 1806 under Commander George Cadogan.
 On 21 June he sailed for the Leeward Islands.
 In early 1807 Lieutenant John Bowker may have briefly commanded Ferret before being promoted to commander and captain of Epervier.

 Commander George Gustavus Lennock then took command of Ferret in Jamaica.
 On 23 August 1807, Ferret, in company with Lark, captured the French privateer schooner Mosquito, out of Santo Domingo.
 She had eight guns and a crew of 58 men, and had been cruising for some time without success.

-Commander Samuel John Pechell took command of Ferret on 23 March 1808 on the Jamaica station.
+Commander Samuel John Pechell took command of Ferret on 23 March 1808, on the Jamaica station.
 In April he sailed her for the Halifax station.
-On 16 June 1808 he received a promotion to post-captain.
+On 16 June 1808, he received a promotion to post-captain.

 From June 1808 she was under Commander Richard Walter Wales.
 On 26 October Ferret chased a French privateer schooner for four hours before Ferret was able to take her.
-The schooner wase Becune, and she was armed with one long 9-pounder gun amidships and two carronades and carried a crew of 38 men.
+The schooner was named Becune, and she was armed with one long 9-pounder gun amidships and two carronades, and carried a crew of 38 men.
 She was ten days out of Martinique and had made one capture.

 In March 1809, Ferret and Hussar captured three French schooners.
 They were June Rose (3 March), Rivals (12 March), and Duguay-Trouin (30 March).
 Duguay Trouin was a letter of marque schooner.
 She was commissioned in April in the Royal Navy to carry eight guns.
 She then served in Sir John Borlase Warren's squadron as HMS Duguay-Trouin.

 Between November 1811 and February 1812 Ferret underwent repairs at Portsmouth, with Commander Francis Alexander Halliday assuming command in December 1811.